Style Transfer by Rigid Alignment in Neural Net Feature Space: Introduction

 On the contrary, \citet{Li_17d}, \citet{ChenSchmidt16a} and \citet{Sheng_18a} manipulate the content features under the guidance of the style features in a shared high-level feature space.
 By decoding the manipulated features back into the image space with a style-agnostic image decoder, the reconstructed images will be stylized with seamless integration of the style patterns.
 However, these techniques over-distort the content or fail to balance the low level and global style patterns.

-In this work, we address the aforementioned issues by modifying style features instead of content features during style transfer.
-We achieve this by first matching the channel-wise statistics of content features to those of style features, and then align style features to content features by rigid alignment.
-The channel-wise statistics matching transfers local texture and rigid transformation adjusts global style patterns with respect to content features.
-By doing so, we solve the problem of content over-distortion since alignment does not manipulate content features.
-Similar to \citet{Li_17d} and \citet{Sheng_18a}, our method does not require any training and can be applied to any style image in real time.
+In this work, we address the aforementioned issues by modifying style features instead of content features during style transfer. \emph{Our hypothesis is if we consider images as a collection of points in feature space, where each point represents some spatial information, and if we align these points clouds using rigid alignment, we can transform these points without introducing any distortion.} By doing so, we solve the problem of content over-distortion since alignment does not manipulate content features.
+Similar to \citet{Li_17d} and \citet{Sheng_18a}, our method does not require any training and can be applied to any style image in real-time.
 We also provide comprehensive evaluations to compare with the prior arbitrary style transfer methods \citep{Gatys_16a, HuangBelong17a, Li_17d, Sheng_18a}, to show that our method achieves state-of-the-art performance.

-Our contributions in this paper are threefold: 1) We achieve style transfer by using rigid alignment which is different from traditional style transfer methods that depend on feature statistics matching.
+Our contributions in this paper are threefold: 1) We achieve style transfer by using rigid alignment, which is different from traditional style transfer methods that depend on feature statistics matching.
 Rigid alignment is well studied in computer vision for many years and has been very successful in image registration and many problems of that type.
-We show that by rearranging the content and style features in a specific manner (each channel ($C$) as a point in $\bbR^{HW}$ space, where $H$ is height and $W$ is the width of the feature), they can be considered as a point cloud of $C$ points.
+We show that by rearranging the content and style features in a specific manner (each channel ($C$) as a point in $\bbR^{HW}$ space, where $H$ is height, and $W$ is the width of the feature), they can be considered as a point cloud of $C$ points.
 2) We provide a closed-form solution to the style transfer problem.
 3) The proposed approach achieves impressive style transfer results in real-time without introducing content distortion.